dziegler/redditfashion/subreddits/README.md

 2. Add the `cronjob` file to `cron.d` or copy and paste it into crontab using `crontab -e`.
 Make sure the paths in `cronjob` are correct for your server.

+3. Make sure praw is installed and you're using python 2.7 or greater:

+        pip install praw

 Adding a new recurring thread
 =============